hydrocam/opticalflow_riverdischarge/README.md

 ## Overview
 This repository contains the implementation used to estimate river surface velocity and discharge from video imagery using deep optical flow models.
 Surface velocities are extracted from video frames and combined with surveyed bathymetry and water stage measurements to compute river discharge.

-The workflow follows the methodology described in the associated *Journal of Hydrology* manuscript.
+The workflow follows the methodology described in the associated *Water Resources Reseacrh* manuscript.

+The preprint of the paper is avalaible at:
+"Khan, Safran and Bin Issa, Razin and Young, Sierra, Non-Contact River Surface Velocity and Discharge Estimation from Fixed Cameras Using Deep Optical Flow and Velocity Reconstruction (May 06, 2026).
+Available at SSRN: https://ssrn.com/abstract=6431270 or http://dx.doi.org/10.2139/ssrn.6431270"

 ## Features
 - Surface velocity estimation using deep optical flow models